sam-the-tutor/celo-Tutorial/README.md

 npm run dev
 ```

-Our project folder contains three folders `contract`,`public` and `src.`
+Our project folder contains three folders `contract`, `public`, and `src.`
 Inside the contract folder, we have three files
 `vault.sol`       - This holds our contract code.
 `vault.abi.json`  - This holds the ABI bytecode for our contract
 `erc20.abi.json`  - This holds the ABI bytecode for the ERC20 interface we are using for our token.

- Open the project in your favorite code editor, and lets write some code.
+ Open the project in your favorite code editor, and let's write some code.

 In the `public` folder, open the `index.html` file and paste the following code